itamames/Lecture17/README.md

 ### The Problem:

-Given a digraph with non-negative edge weights, G=(V,E), and a distinguished source vertex s in V.
+Given a digraph with non-negative edge weights, G=(V, E), and a distinguished source vertex s in V.

 Determine the distance and a shortest path from the source vertex to every vertex in the digraph.